msolids/musen/README.md

 6. Compile MUSEN either with Visual Studio (step 6.a) or directly in Ubuntu (step 6.b)

-	6.a Open `.../musen/musen.sln` file with Visual Studio 2019.
+	6.a Open `.../musen/musen.sln` file with Visual Studio.
 In Solution Explorer under `Installers` folder select `LinuxBuildWSL` project, then from the main menu navigate to (Project → Properties → Configuration Properties → Linux Build Settings) and select MUSEN versions that you want to build.
 Run building project `LinuxBuildWSL` (Build → Build Selection).

 	6.b Compile MUSEN as described in [Build on Linux](#build-on-linux).